-The Royal 85 project is within good proximity to I-85 which provides the potential for efficient regional connectivity, however, accessibility to the interstate is limited to the use of the Flat Shoals Road interchange.
-The addition of the project's traffic onto the roadway network challenges existing capacity.
+The Royal 85 project has good proximity to I-85 which provides the potential for efficient regional connectivity.
+Although the site is located near I-85, accessibility to the Interstate is limited to the use of the Flat Shoals Road interchange.
+The roadway network in this area suffers from high peak hour volume.
+The addition of the project's traffic onto the roadway network challenges the existing capacity.
+Despite the location of the MARTA Park and Ride lot nearby, the character of the development does not promote the use of transit to the site.